Channel Shortening by Large Multiantenna Precoding in OFDM: Finite-size Rate Analysis

 \section{Finite-size Rate Analysis}

-This section provides average rate approximations for finite number of antennas.
-It will show that TF-precoding converges faster to its asymptotic rate than TR-filtering, providing analytical support to the link-level simulation results in Section VI. .
+This section provides average rate approximations for finite numbers of antennas.
+It will show that TF-precoding converges faster to its asymptotic rate than TR-filtering with and without CP, providing analytical support to the link-level simulation results in Section VI.